RoMcGill/coding-game/README.md

-issue with incorrect line of code staying in the text area when the game ends, this would make the user delet the code before typing in a new line which would ruin the flow of the game. the fix was the same as the timer in the last bug. on the modal close function I added  textInput.value=''; this will clear the text area and allow the game to start fresh after a user looses and tries to play again.
+issue with incorrect line of code staying in the text area when the game ends, this would make the user delet the code before typing in a new line which would ruin the flow of the game..... the fix was the same as the timer in the last bug. on the modal close function I added  textInput.value=''; this will clear the text area and allow the game to start fresh after a user looses and tries to play again.

 bug level select not working .. on click function to show hard easy or medium lines of code works byut does not set or stay with the option that is clicked.
 I need to set the level at the start then run the game ******

+bug score counter not showing in the modal .... fix... the fix was a simple one, I was using document.getelementById to get the "score from the html and that was already being used by the score counter in the game so i had to change the index.html for the score to have a class instead of an Id and then use document.getElementByClassName and target the 1st element of my display score array for the game and the 2nd element of my display score for my modal. this resolved my issue

 ------
 ## Deployment